dry-python/returns/docs/pages/contrib/hypothesis_plugins.rst

 We support a ``hypothesis`` entrypoint that is executed on ``hypothesis`` import.

-There we are regestering all our containers as strategies.
+There we are registering all our containers as strategies.
 So, you don't have to.
 Example:

 .. code:: python